 Aware of the World

-Working at her first full-time job, Eudora canvassed her home state with paper, pencil, and camera as a junior publicity agent for the Works Progress Administration.
-Noisy girls in a college dorm had been a mere taste of life compared to the people she now met in their local communities and on their native land.
+Eudora took her first full-time job as a junior publicity agent for the Works Progress Administration.
+She canvassed her home state with paper, pencil, and camera.
+Noisy girls in a college dorm had been a mere taste of life.
+Now she met people face to face in their local communities and on their native land.
 Storing scenes and descriptions in her memory—and saving each spare dollar for trips to New York City—Eudora dreamed of the day when an editor would publish her stories.

 Perhaps your son or daughter will begin college this fall, with opportunities abounding to interact with new cultures or serve in new neighborhoods.
 The coming school year might bring a first job, first mission trip, or first time traveling alone by plane.
 Each step lets your child discover a wider world, where self grows smaller and others matter more.